we all want to know how travel changes you and it does so by letting travel change who you are

 People are curious.
 They secretly want to know what version of themselves will “show up” when they remove the 9 to 5, the boss, the pressure, the comfort, or even the language.
 They want to know who is in there.

 When you place yourself in the hands of chaos and uncertainty that are travel, you allow yourself the opportunity to “turn up” as someone completely different than any “you” that you’d ever imagined before.
-You turn out to be so many different versions of yourself that you begin lose yourself.
+You turn out to be so many different versions of yourself that you begin to lose the previous version of yourself.

 travel changes you by allowing you to see many amazing things